Astralsound - P.A. Systems and Equipment for Sale or Hire

 What sort do you need?

 You need enough bands to cover most of the usable frequency range (from around 100Hz to 10kHz).
-Frequencies below 100Hz or above 10kHz can usually be dealt with effectively by shelving (high-pass and low-pass) filters, and feedback above 10kHz is unlikely to be a problem unless you're Doing Something Unadvisable with microphone and speaker positions.
+Frequencies below 100Hz or above 10kHz can usually be dealt with effectively by shelving (high-pass and low-pass) filters, and feedback above 10kHz is unlikely to be a problem unless you're Doing Something Unadvisable with microphone and loudspeaker positions.

 If feedback is a problem at a lot of different frequencies then you are at the limit of your system's capabilities, and a parametric won't help matters much.